Desfina: Economy

-A large employer in the area of Desfina is Aluminium of Greece, which has a production facility at nearby Distomo.
+A large employer in the area of Desfina is Aluminium of Greece, which has a production facility at nearby Distomo, and many citizens in the area work a job at this factory, ranging from production, to office work.
 Before, the locals were mainly sustained by animal breeding.
 The most important traditional products in the region are bakery products, olives and oil, grapes and wine, meat, cheese products and honey.

 Climate

 Customs, traditions and feasts

 The Christmas and the Easter are celebrated with particular way mainly in villages and small town.
 Desfina is a town where the customs, the traditions and the feasts are still kept to a large extent.
 The most important festivities take place in August.
 The most important event is the feast of the Dormition of the Virgin Mary, which is celebrated on 15 August.

 Landmarks

 There are several historical monuments and temples in Desfina as well as the central square which dates back to the 19th century.
 The square of Desfina is encircled by traditional cafes and taverns which offer a view of Mount Parnassos.